SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/03-stack/01-stack.md

 ## Concept
 `Stack`: is a fundamental data structure that stores data in a specific order, where items can **only be added or removed from the top**.
 - In a stack, the most recently added item is always at the top, and it is the first item to be removed.
 This behavior is known as **"last in, first out" (LIFO)**.
-- To implement a stack, you can use an array or a linked list.
 - A stack has associated the following operations:
   - top(): return the top element from the stack without removing it.
   - Pop(): remove the top element from the stack and return it.